-- Automatically included Households: these would be the households facing extreme social destitution and would automatically be included for the welfare benefits of the government.
+- Automatically Included Households: these would be the households facing extreme social destitution and would automatically be included for the welfare benefits of the government.

 - Other Households: these households would be eligible for graded benefits decided on the basis of multiple deprivation indicators.

-However, both the committees used different parameters for classification of the households in rural and urban areas.
+However, both the committees used different parameters for the classification of households in rural and urban areas.

 Candidates can go through the video for a better understanding of the measurement of poverty-